 - Unkos kitchen

 Trilogy Coffee sits on a historic property near the Kīlauea lighthouse.
 The small shop is neat and modern, with plenty of seating out on the patio.
 They serve Intelligentsia Espresso, and pull shots with a classic La Marzocco machine.
-Trilogy Coffee is one of the favorite coffee place on the island, offering some of the best edibles to go with coffee, the best vegan pastries, chocolates, wraps and biscotti.
+Trilogy Coffee is one of the favorite coffee places on the island, offering some of the best edibles to go with coffee, the best vegan pastries, chocolates, wraps and biscotti.

 - Wailua Shave Ice